opendp/opendp/docs/source/api/user-guide/utilities/serialization.rst

-Plugins with user defined functions are serializable, but ``honest-but-curious`` must be enabled, and due to limitations of python's pickle, ``lambda`` will not work.
+Plugins with user defined functions are serializable, but ``honest-but-curious`` must be enabled, and due to limitations of Python's pickle, ``lambda`` will not work.

 ..
 We can't provide an example of UDFs in a doctest,
 .. because pickle is unable to locate the function definition in this context.